 See FSM 7715.2 for guidance on the scope and scale of travel management decisions.
-In accordance with 36 CFR Part 212, Subpart B, when designating NFS roads, NFS trails, and areas on NFS lands for motor vehicle use, responsible officials shall:
+In accordance with 36 CFR Part 212, Subpart B or C, when designating NFS roads, NFS trails, and areas on NFS lands for motor vehicle use or OSV use, Responsible Officials shall:

 1. Use travel analysis (FSM 7712; FSH 7709.55, ch.
-20) to consider the criteria in 36 CFR 212.55.
-Travel management decisions involving the designation of NFS roads, NFS trails, and areas on NFS lands must be informed by travel analysis conducted at an appropriate scale, as well as appropriate site-specific environmental analysis and public involvement.
+20) to consider and document application of the criteria in 36 CFR 212.55 in making the designation decision.
+Travel management decisions involving the designation of NFS roads, NFS trails, and areas on NFS lands for motor vehicle use or OSV use must be informed by travel analysis conducted at an appropriate scale, as well as appropriate site-specific environmental analysis and public involvement.